Next Manchester United Manager: Carrick Joint-Favourite To Replace Amorim

 Don’t be surprised if Mauricio Pochettino makes a return to Premier League management sometime in the future.

-The former Tottenham boss guided Spurs to the Champions League final in 2019, where they were beaten by Liverpool.
+The former Tottenham boss guided Spurs to the Champions League final in 2019, when they were beaten by Liverpool.

 United Could Rekindle McKenna Interest